Newfoundland, Canada is in the Newfoundland Time Zone, 3.5 hours behind Greenwich Mean Time (GMT-3:30).

 Note: The Labrador portion of the province operates on Atlantic Standard Time (½ hour behind Newfoundland), except for the area on the coast from L'Anse au Clair to Cartwright which operates on Newfoundland Standard Time.

 Many people wonder why Newfoundland has a time zone that is a half hour different rather than one hour.
-The system of Standard Time employs 24 meridians; each are theoretically the centres of 24 Standard Time zones.
-Each local governing body can choose in which Time Zone or part of a time zone it chooses to adopt.
+The system of Standard Time employs 24 meridians; each meridian is theoretically the centre of a Standard Time zone.
+Local governing bodies can choose which Time Zone or part of a time zone it decides to adopt.
 Newfoundland lies in the eastern half of its time zone and chooses to adopt its own time zone.

 Newfoundland, (but not Labrador), lies squarely in the eastern half of its time zone, exactly three and a half hours from Greenwich.
 The Newfoundland government attempted to bring the province into conformity with the other Atlantic provinces in 1963, but withdrew in the face of stiff public opposition.